Sherwin Williams Passive: LRV, Undertones and a Little More

 - Sherwin Williams Pure White for a contrasting, but slightly softer approach

-Is Passive a good colour for the exterior of my home?
+Is Passive a good color for the exterior of my home?

 I don’t refer to Passive much in my E-Design only because its undertones can be a bit unpredictable.
 Passive also has a wink too much undertone to work with many of the common stones and bricks, although it can work well with some of the gray-toned asphalt roofs.